adriansimonn/Jamify/README.md

 ## [🔗 Jamify Link!](https://jamifymusic-a870f58d8b7c.herokuapp.com/)
 #### Important Note: Due to limitations with the Spotify Web API's development mode, only 20 whitelisted users are allowed to use Jamify at a time.
 To get on the whitelist, simply open Jamify and attempt to create a playlist, once prompted, enter your email and you will be added!
-#### Another note: A full year after my initial Jamify's release, Spotify has integrated a natural language based playlist generator into their app!

 ## Why a Min-Heap?
 When storing items by a certain value (in the case of Jamify, frequency of track IDs), the conventional way to access the elements with the highest values would be to pop from a Max-Heap or use sorting.